Is the LL.M. for the Practice of Law in the United States program approved by the American Bar Association?

 Atlanta’s John Marshall Law School is accredited by the ABA.
 The ABA does not accredit LL.M. programs in the way that it accredits law schools.
 Rather, ABA accredited law schools apply to the ABA for acquiescence to offer LL.M. degrees.
 The ABA has acquiesced in the resident LL.M. in American Legal Studies.

 How do I apply to the LL.M.
 Program?
 What is the admissions deadline?

-Complete instructions regarding how to apply, required documentation and admissions criteria are available at the How to Apply page.
+Complete instructions regarding how to apply, required documentation and admissions criteria are available on the How to Apply page.
 There is no admissions deadline for the LL.M. program.
 Applications are accepted and reviewed on a rolling basis.

 What qualifications must I have to apply to the LL.M. program?

 Candidates for the resident LL.M. for the Practice of Law in the United States program must meet the following criteria: possess the Bachelor’s degree or its equivalent in the foreign-educated lawyer’s home country; possess a degree equivalent to the J.D. degree whether at undergraduate or graduate level, in the lawyer’s home country; and currently be admitted to the practice of law by the relevant authorities in the lawyer’s home country.

 Please review Bar Criteria for practicing law in the United States for detailed information about how to qualify to sit for the bar in Georgia.